clarkbk/clarkbk.github.io/about.md

 ## Pictures

-Sometimes I go place and take photos.
+Sometimes I go places and take photos.
 When that happens, I usually put the photos [on Google+](https://plus.google.com/photos/101356415299525876294/albums), of all places.
 Here's a taste:

 {% include gallery.html %}